cloudera-labs/cdpctl/README.md

 `./cdpctl validate infra -c config.yml`

 ## Versioning

-CDP is constantly improving, adding freatures, and fixing issues.
-So **cdpctl** is versioned with a date compatability in mind.
-The **cdpctl** script will always try to download the latest version of the applocations Docker image.
-These images and the wrapping script are verioing with a timestamp in the form of **YYYY.MM.DD.Release**.
-This allows us to have a quick turn around with supporting Cloudera CDP changes, and you can always know when a version getting out of date.
+CDP is constantly improving with new features and bug fixes, so **cdpctl** is versioned with a date compatability in mind.
+The **cdpctl** script will always try to download the latest version of the source Docker image.
+These images and the wrapping script are versioned with a timestamp in the form of **YYYY.MM.DD.Release**.
+This allows us to have a quick turn around for any Cloudera CDP changes, and you can always know when a version is out of date.